 - how much you have in savings.

-If either of the above circumstances apply to you, you don't need to submit a full application form online.
-Instead you can complete a shortened council tax support form.
+If either of the above circumstances apply to you, you won't usually need to submit a full application form online.
+Instead you can complete a shortened Council Tax Support application form.